ajaykumar237/Store_Sales_Analysis_Using_Excel/README.md

 # Store Sales Analysis Using Excel

 ### Project Overview
 This project aims to provide insights into the sales performance of a store for the past year 2022.
-So that store can understand their customers and increase sales in the upcoming year 2023.
+So that, store can understand their customers and increase sales in the upcoming year 2023.

 ### Data Sources
 Sales Data: The primary dataset used for this analysis is the "Sales Data.xlsx" file, containing detailed information about each sale made by the store.